 National Tourism Day (राष्ट्रीय पर्यटन दिवस) in India takes place on 25 January every year.
 The day was incepted by the Government of India to raise awareness of the importance of tourism.
 Tourism has the capacity to boost the economy, foreign exchange earnings and provide a large number of jobs at every level.

 India’s rich history, cultural and geographical diversity makes it a popular spot among tourist.
 Ministry of Tourism makes new policies and programs for the development and promotion of tourism in our country.
-In 2019 Ministry of Tourism has taken several steps like reducing E–visa fees, reducing GST rates on hotel room booking, opening 120 new peaks for mountaineering, etc. to give tourism a boost.
+Ministry of Tourism has taken several steps like reducing E–visa fees, reducing GST rates on hotel room booking, opening 120 new peaks for mountaineering, etc. to give tourism a boost.

 10 important facts about tourism in India